 He has over 37 years of experience in the planning field and 20 years of experience in local government.
 As a former public sector planner for Tulare County, Mr. Collins' positions ranged from environmental coordinator to project planner for two major land use plans, the Rural Valley Lands Plan and the Foothill Growth Management Plan.
 Both of these plans won national planning awards from the National Association of Counties.

 As a planning consultant, Mr. Collins has prepared planning reports, environmental impact reports, specific plans, general plan elements and zoning ordinances for cities and counties primarily within the San Joaquin Valley.
 Mr. Collins has also furnished contract-planning services to small cities.
-Serving as the city planner, responsibilities have ranged from permit processing and ordinance interpretation to the more complex tasks of preparing general plan elements and environmental impact reports and reviewing site plans.
+Serving as the city planner, responsibilities have ranged from permit processing and ordinance interpretation to

 Mr. Collins served on the Visalia City Council and Visalia Redevelopment Agency from 1975 to 1991, presiding over the City of Visalia as it gained a reputation for innovative and progressive planning policies; from 1987 to 1991 he served as mayor and chairman of the Visalia Redevelopment Agency.
 After a 15-year hiatus, Mr. Collins was elected to the Visalia City Council in 2005, and again in 2011.
 Because of his planning background, he has chaired or served on committees dealing with land use, housing, redevelopment and circulation.